Divergent thinking: Why It’s Important – And Examples

-In this post, we'll explore divergent thinking as a problem-solving skill and explain the difference between it and other types of problem-solving skills.
-We'll also help you to understand how you can include this exciting and innovative skill on your resume.
+Divergent thinking is a skill for solving problems but there are differences between it and other types of problem-solving skills.
+With that said, it’s time to learn how to include this exciting and innovative skill on your resume.

 What is divergent thinking?

-In short, divergent thinking involves a free-form approach to removing obstacles.
 Someone with this type of skill can rapidly generate multiple options for solving any problem, including potential solutions that no one else imagines.
-Supremely talented divergent thinkers are capable of not only thinking “outside the box,” but also of working in collaboration with others to refine their ideas, discard those that may be unworkable, and figure out ways to implement their best solutions.
+Supremely talented divergent thinkers are capable of not only thinking “outside the box,” but also work in collaboration with others to refine ideas, discard those that may be unworkable, and figure out ways to implement the best solutions.

 Divergent thinking vs convergent thinking vs lateral thinking